TwilightZebby/WelcomeEditor/README.md

 ## Do you have a support Server for this App?
 > Used to, but not anymore.
 I guess if you really want a Discord Server to ask in, there's my [own personal Server](https://discord.gg/nM7fJ8ZqnK).
 >
-> **Though I'd prefer if you used this the Issues or Discussions tabs here on GitHub if you need help with Welcome Editor.**
+> **Though I'd prefer if you used the Issues or Discussions tabs here on GitHub if you need help with Welcome Editor.**